Stout Beer Guide

 What is a stout?

-The most famous being a certain Dublin-born pint of ’the black stuff’, stouts (and porters) are dark beers that are top-fermented like other ales (lagers are bottom fermented) and known for their heavier, more flavoursome body than other beers.
+Stouts (and porters) are dark beers that are top-fermented like other ales (lagers are bottom fermented) and known for their heavier, more flavoursome body than other beers.
+The most famous being a certain Dublin-born pint of ’the black stuff’.

 Stouts evolved from porters.
 Porter beer, a well-hopped brew made from brown malt, was first brewed in London in the 18th century and was popular with street and river porters (the folks who carried things around for others).
 Hence the name.
 The word stout originally meant ‘proud’ or ‘brave’, but later on came to mean ’strong’.
 Historically a stout beer could mean any strong beer, even lagers or pale ales, but nowadays it’s only used for the dark porter-style brews.